 The Greek cities states in Southern Italy and on Sicily suffered from political disunity, but many of them feared the Romans’ southward expansion.
-When the Greek city of Tarentum (Taras in Greek, a Spartan colony) came into conflict with Rome in 282 BCE, it requested aid from King Pyrrhus of Epirus, one of the greatest generals of the Ancient World.
-Pyrrhus and his army twice defeated the Romans and their allies, but suffered so many casualties themselves (‘Pyrrhic victories’) that they were forced to withdraw from Italy after a tactical defeat in 275 BCE.
+When the Greek city of Tarentum (Taras in Greek, a Spartan colony) came into conflict with Rome in 282 BCE, it requested aid from King Pyrrhos of Epirus, one of the greatest generals of the Ancient World.
+Pyrrhos and his army twice defeated the Romans and their allies, but suffered so many casualties themselves (‘Pyrrhic victories’) that they were forced to withdraw from Italy after a tactical defeat in 275 BCE.
 The Romans subsequently took Tarentum and added all of Southern Italy to their zone of control.
-The fact that the Romans had not collapsed after suffering two defeats against Pyrrhus and had not even opened peace negotiations gave them a formidable reputation.
+The fact that the Romans had not collapsed after suffering two major defeats against Pyrrhos and had not even opened peace negotiations gave them a formidable reputation.
 They became known and respected for their tenacity and resilience, two traits which would serve them well in the upcoming conflict with Carthage.

 The two opponents: Carthage